 What it is: This workhorse is usually made of aluminum or stainless steel, or if you really want to get fancy, copper.
 It’s perfect for cooking meat and veggies at the same time in the oven at high temperatures.
 So pile 'em high and drizzle the whole thing with olive oil.

 What to make: Whole Roasted Chipotle Chicken

 What it is: OK, this isn’t the Dutch oven you put on your registry, is it?
 More about that later.
 This deep, cast-iron pot was invented by the Pennsylvania Dutch in the 1700s and is designed to cook a large batch of food almost anywhere: the stove, the oven, the grill, over a campfire, you name it.
 (You still have to clean it with the salt and oil process, though.
 See above.)

-What to make: Grilled Salmon with Lemon and Garlic
+What to make: Pancake Tacos with Cheese and Bacon

 What it is: This is easily the largest pot in your kitchen (typically at least 12 quarts).
 Cook soup, chili or stew for a crowd, or freeze it and keep it all for yourself.
 Keep it simmering on the stove for hours to bring out the best flavor.